State lotteries transfer wealth out of needy communities

 Some states use lottery revenue to fund college scholarships.

-In Kentucky, nearly half of lottery scholarship funding supports the Kentucky Educational Excellence Scholarship, which awards money based on a student’s GPA and test scores.
+In Kentucky, nearly half of lottery scholarship funding supports the Kentucky Educational Excellence Scholarship (KEES), which awards money based on a student’s GPA and test scores.

-In Kentucky, lottery funds are used primarily for higher-education scholarships, with nearly half going to a merit-based program, the Kentucky Educational Excellence Scholarship (KEES), which awards money based on a student’s GPA and test scores.

 Nearly 10% of Kentucky high school students are Black, but they were awarded less than 5% of KEES merit-based scholarship funding, a Howard Center analysis of 2020 state scholarship data shows.
 The average white KEES recipient got an award of $1,745, compared with $1,244 for the average Black KEES recipient.